Brand Strategy for Small Museums and Nonprofits

 Q: How many meetings do we need to schedule, how long should they last, and how far apart should they be?

-Ideally, there should be two 4-hour meetings, but there are various constraints depending on the organization, and product-level workshops are typically much faster.
+Ideally, there should be two 4-hour meetings, but there are various constraints depending on the organization.
 This planning topic is a part of the first consulting call.

 Q: What materials do we need for the workshop?